-Column (3) presents our main results.
-A 1 percent expected future depreciation has a causal effect of an increase of 6.4 percent on firm imports.
+Column (1) of Table 3 presents our main results.
+A 1 percent expected future depreciation has a causal effect of an increase of 6.2 percent on firm imports.
 The effect is statistically significant, and the F-stat of the first stage is equal to 15.9.
-Columns (4) and (5) unpack the results of Column (3).
+Columns (2) and (3) unpack the results of Column (1).
 The elasticity we estimate is explained by a large elasticity of imports to future expected depreciations of importer firms that do not export.
 The results for importers that export are statistically insignificant, and the instrument has a low F-stat.
-This is consistent with the results in Column (6), which show that the results for exports are similar in magnitude to imports (Column (3)) but not statistically significant.
+This is consistent with the results in Column (4), which show that the results for exports are small and not statistically different from zero.
 Additionally, the F-stat is very low, indicative of a weak instrument problem.
 This is consistent with the results of Figure 4, where we find that the treatment has no effect on the posterior exchange rate of exporters.

 The F-stats presented for imports are above the rule-of-thumb values of 10 often used in the literature.
 However, due to heteroskedasticity and autocorrelation that invalidate standard metrics, we run weak instrument tests robust to heteroskedasticity and autocorrelation, developed by Olea and Pflueger (2013).
-The effective F-statistic for imports is equal to 14.7, larger than the threshold for a worse-case scenario bias of 10 percent, which is equal to 11.82.
+The effective F-statistic for imports is equal to 15.87, larger than the threshold for a worse-case scenario bias of 10 percent, which is equal to 13.65.
 We also provide weak instrument robust Anderson-Rubin (AR) confidence intervals.
-We reject elasticities lower than 0.84, and confirm that the instrument is weak for exports and the AR confidence intervals include the full real line.
+We reject elasticities lower than 0.42 and higher than 11.41.
+For importers, we reject values lower than 2.26 and higher than 15.54.
+We confirm that the instrument is weak for exporters and the AR confidence intervals include the full real line for their imports and any value lower than 20 for exports.